a-gram/audioneex/README.md

 - If you distribute it in binary form, you must clearly state that your software uses Audioneex and specify where its source code can be obtained.
 - Any modifications to the source code must be made available, under the same license.

-## TODO

-1. More drivers for other databases would be nice
-2. Maybe a more comprehensive test suite ?